-Prague to Kosice: Košice is the second biggest city in Slovakia and located in the eastern part of the country, close to the border with Ukraine.
-There are a few different options to travel directly from Prague to Košice but the fastest option will take at least 7 hours.
+Prague to Kosice: Košice is the second biggest city in Slovakia and located in the eastern part of the country.
+It is quite close to the border with Ukraine.
+Usually, different options to travel directly from Prague to Košice are availabel, but the fastest option will take at least 7 hours.
 There are several options during the day and also night trains with sleeping cars.

 Trains from Prague to Ukraine (Lviv, Kiev, Ternopil)

 One of the longest train rides departing from Prague is the route to Ukraine through Slovakia.

 Prague to Lviv: There is one daily direct train travelling from Prague to Lviv travelling to Slovakia, it departs at 23.09 from the Prague main train station and arrives at Lviv the next day at 22.22 in a total of 22.30 hours of travel (Ukraine is at a timezone with one hour difference from the Czech Republic).
 This train also travels through other important Ukrainian cities like Ternopil’.